Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

 Softness | Extremely smooth and luxurious | Soft, but quickly loses structure |

-Durability | Very durable with proper care | Tendency to fluff and lose shape |
+Durability | Very durable with proper care | Tendency to pill and lose shape |

-Skin & hair friendliness | Reduces friction, redness and frizz | Less effective, especially over time |
+Skin & hair friendliness | Reduces friction, redness, and frizz | Less effective, especially over time |

 Chemicals | Minimal chemical treatment | Chemical process + added substances |

-Environmental impact | High water consumption for boiling silk | Processed with environmentally harmful processes |
+Environmental impact | High water consumption for boiling silk | Processed with environmentally harmful methods |

 Benefits of sleeping on silk